 It’s not all about physical fitness, either.
 One area where health care costs are particularly adding up is mental health and wellness.
 The United States spent an estimated $201 billion last year on mental disorders like anxiety and depression.
 That’s more than on any other medical condition and $122 billion more than a decade ago, and employers are starting to recognize the need to focus on mental health.

 Look for the broader impact

 As the population changes, Harvard public health leadership professor Howard Koh, MD, argues, we need to make a greater effort to look beyond what’s immediately around us.
 We need to see the impact our actions have on the broader community.

 Business leaders, because of their prominent place in many communities, are in a unique position to facilitate cross-sector collaboration.
 If employers make health a defining factor in the workplace, it inspires employees to evaluate their own situations.
 Ultimately, employees will take their new outlook back to their families.
 Household by household, our approach to our own health has the potential to change the environment around us.

 This kind of trickle-down effect, Roizen argues, can gain momentum as it goes.
 Small changes compounded over time can have a big impact on individual health, he points out.
 So, seemingly minor steps by an employer — reducing access to sugary snacks or fast food in the workplace, for example — can add up quickly for the larger employee population, both in the office and beyond.

 Roizen recommends businesses take steps to motivate employees, no matter where they are on their personal wellness journey.
 Anything a business can do to knock down barriers that stand between employees and a healthier lifestyle will produce benefits beyond what is immediately obvious.

-The case for getting involved
+The case for community health